mmaleki92/realpython/f_strings.md

 "Name: Jack Score: 95"
 ```

-Notice that you don't need to use `str(score)`.
+You don't need to use `str(score)`.
 The f-string processor saw the integer variable score and converted it to a string for you.
 This results in cleaner code that is more readable because the variables are placed directly where their values will appear.

 ## Using Expressions Inside F-Strings